 The National Park offers various hiking routes, the shortest of which can be completed in an hour and a half.
 Full-day excursions are also possible, and local guides now even offer picnics or hot lunches for day trips.
-Isalo is one of the few national parks in Madagascar that can be explored not only on foot but also by off-road vehicle.
-The Tsingy d’Isalo, the nymph waterfalls, the Maki canyon and the Portuguese grotto are beautiful photo motifs.
+Isalo is one of the few national parks in Madagascar that can be explored not only on foot but also by off-road vehicles.
+The Tsingy d’Isalo, the nymph waterfalls, the Maki canyon, and the Portuguese grotto are beautiful photo motifs.
 A hike to the “piscine naturelle”, a natural swimming pool in the rock (about 2 hours for both ways), which is fed by a small waterfall, is particularly recommended.
-But also Piscine noire and Piscine bleu, two other natural pools, are worth seeing.
-If you have your bathing things with you, you can go straight into the water and allow yourself a cooling down.
+But also Piscine Noire and Piscine bleu, two other natural pools, are worth seeing.
+If you have your bathing things with you, you can go straight into the water and allow yourself cooling down.
 Most of the trails are easy to walk on, but tread resistance and good footwear are a prerequisite for a visit.

 In 2010, an extensive fire raged through Isalo National Park and destroyed much of the remaining forest along the canyons.
 The effects of the fire can still be seen today in many parts of the park.

 The Isalo National Park is located on Madagascar’s most popular tourist route and therefore has a very good infrastructure for Madagascar.
-In the national park itself there are some very large campgrounds with rustic sanitary facilities and running water (no electricity).
-In Zahavola, about 9 km from Ranohira, there is a small information centre about the park.
+In the national park itself, there are some very large campgrounds with rustic sanitary facilities and running water (no electricity).
+In Zahavola, about 9 km from Ranohira, there is a small information center about the park.
 Further accommodation in the form of hotels and lodges with various facilities is available in Ranohira.
 As Isalo is always fully booked, especially in the high season, it is worth booking rooms here very early.
 In addition, one should be prepared for the fact that the prices for rooms and food partly come close to European hotels, but without automatically offering more comfort than elsewhere.